 The Peace and Conflict Resolution area of focus, offered in association with the Duke-UNC Rotary Peace Center, aims to educate and train future leaders who will promote greater tolerance and cooperation among people.
 The program focuses on democracy, negotiation and conflict resolution; trans-boundary resource management; the global environment; and the promotion of sustainable development as a basis for world peace.

 The Social Policy area of focus draws on social development, safety net, education and health policies as well as on issues of disadvantage, gender, ethnic and economic inequality and social entrepreneurship.
-Those interested may also choose to pursue a graduate certificate in health policy or global health.

 Innovation and Entrepreneurship